-Independent of the scheduled planned reviews, any faculty member may bring a misconduct issue/incident to the faculty.
-In both cases this path requires that the advisor or faculty member:
+Any faculty member may bring a misconduct issue/incident to the faculty.
+The advisor or faculty member will:

-- (a) Notify faculty that there is a concern regarding the student's conduct - (b) Request that the involved student self-assess his/her behaviors using The Form - (c) Request that faculty members evaluate the student's behaviors, using The Form. - (d) The student's academic advisor will then review the student's and the faculty members' reviews. - (i) If the advisor determines that there is no cause for action, then the advisor will prepare and keep a short report on the issue, result, and reasoning, and maintain same until the student leaves the Program (e.g., graduates, withdraws, or is dismissed). - (ii) If the advisor determines that this is an isolated case of misconduct or within a single course the Course Director and the academic advisor, as requested, will meet with the student to formulate a written timeline and plan for the required conduct change, including follow-up plan. - (iii) If the advisor determines that there is cause for action, the advisor will: - 1.
-Gather additional information as needed to clarify the reports made by faculty members using The Form. - 2.
+- 1. Notify faculty that there is a concern regarding the student's conduct; - 2.
+Obtain student's perspective of the issue/incident; - 3.
+Request that faculty members evaluate the student's behaviors, using an applicable measurement method or tools. - 4.
+The student's Faculty Advisor will then review the student's and the faculty members' reviews. - If the advisor determines that there is no cause for action, then the advisor will prepare and keep a short report on the issue, result, and reasoning, and maintain same until the student leaves the Program (e.g., graduates, withdraws, or is dismissed). - If the advisor determines that this is an isolated case of misconduct or within a single course the Course Director and the Faculty Advisor, as requested, will meet with the student to formulate a written timeline and plan for the required conduct change, including follow-up plan. - If the advisor determines that there is cause for action, the advisor will: - 1.
+Gather additional information as needed to clarify the reports made by faculty members. - 2.
 Meet with the student to formulate timelines and plans for the required behavioral change and for regular ongoing faculty review - 3.
-Create a written document, with student's verification of receipt. - a.
-Advisor to maintain a copy of the document until the student leaves the Program (e.g., graduates, withdraws, or is dismissed). - b.
-Advisor to regularly follow-up student's behaviors during that semester and subsequent semesters. - 4.
-Regularly review student's progress regarding conduct and meet with the student per plan and as needed during that semester and subsequent semesters.
+Create a written document, with student's verification of receipt.

-- (e) If misconduct is resolved (e.g., changes are made and sustained by the student), the advisor will: - (i) Prepare a short report indicating this and maintain same, and - (ii) Transfer reports and documents to any subsequent advisors (e.g., Fieldwork Coordinators when student is on Level II Fieldwork). - (f) If misconduct has not been resolved, the advisor will: - (i) Notify the Program Director in writing, and provide supporting written information documenting same.
-This may be done prior to a scheduled review, if the student does not appear to be following the remediation plan. - (ii) The Program Director will then initiate a Committee Review of Academic Misconduct or Professional Misconduct (see below).
+- Advisor to maintain a copy of the document until the student leaves the Program (e.g., graduates, withdraws, or is dismissed). - Advisor to regularly follow-up student's behaviors during that semester and subsequent semesters. - 4.
+Regularly review student's progress regarding conduct and meet with the student per plan and as needed during that semester and subsequent semesters. - If misconduct is resolved (e.g., changes are made and sustained by the student), the advisor will prepare a short report indicating this and maintain same, and transfer reports and documents to any subsequent advisors. - If misconduct has not been resolved, the advisor or faculty member registering the complaint will notify the Program Director in writing, and provide supporting written information documenting same.
+This may be done prior to a scheduled review, if the student does not appear to be following the remediation plan.
+The Program Director will then initiate a Committee Review of Academic Misconduct or Professional Misconduct (see below).

-b) Committee Review of Misconduct
+Committee Review of Misconduct